 We offer face to face GP appointments and telephone consultations.
 These can be booked in advance.
-If the doctor has asked you to book a routine review or you are coming because your sick certificate is running out please aim to book your appointment 2-3 weeks in advance.
+If the doctor has asked you to book a routine review please aim to book your appointment 2-3 weeks in advance.
 If you require your sicknote to be renewed then please use e-consult.

 If you need to be seen on the day you are calling you will be asked for a brief reason for the appointment.
 This is so we can help you get the most appropriate appointment, at the best time available, with the most suitable clinician.
 You do not have to tell us when booking, and the receptionist will respect your decision, it just really helps us to help you.

 Patients who request an on the day appointment will usually receive a telephone call from a member of our duty team.
 The duty team consists of a GP and an Advanced Nurse Practitioner.
 An Advanced Nurse Practitioner is a highly trained nurse who is able to assess patients, diagnose illness and prescribe treatment.
 The duty team will book you a same day appointment if necessary or be able to provide assistance on the telephone.

 If you wish to be seen on the day please telephone the surgery before 10am wherever possible.

 If you require a letter or a form from the GP please discuss this with one of the Practice Administrators or Surgery Manager in the first instance.
 They will be able to offer you advice and this is the quickest way of obtaining assistance.

 How to get the most out of a GP Appointment

 If you have a question regarding your health, a referral, or want to find out test results, you can contact the practice by telephone first rather than book a doctor's appointment.

 Please advise the receptionist of your query as they may be able help, or direct you to one of our Administrators.